Sicily Road Trip

 The Lombardy Castle and the Duomo of Enna are striking landmarks.

 Enna’s elevated position provides a unique perspective on the island’s diverse landscape.
+The 360-degree views from here are spectacular.

 Final Stops and Reflections